 Install GitLab Runner manually on GNU/Linux

-If you want to use the Docker executor, you must install Docker before using GitLab Runner.
+• If you plan to use the Docker executor, install Docker first.

 Using deb/rpm package